globaleaks/whistleblowing-software/documentation/security/ThreatModel.rst

 ============
 Threat Model
 ============
-GlobaLeaks is an free and open source whistleblowing software that can be used in many different usage scenarios that may require very different approaches to obtain at the same time strong security and high usability.
-This two requirements are necessary to safely handle a whistleblowing procedure by protecting whistleblowers and at the same time achieve specific project goals.
-For this reasons considering the variety of different use cases and risks the software supports the possibility to be configured o respond to the specific threat model here detailed.
+GlobaLeaks is a free and open-source whistleblowing software designed for various usage scenarios, each requiring a balance between strong security and high usability.
+These two requirements are crucial for managing whistleblowing procedures effectively, protecting whistleblowers, and achieving specific project goals.
+Given the variety of use cases and associated risks, the software can be configured to address the specific threat model detailed here.

-This document is intended to be used by organizations that want to implement a whistleblowing procedure based on Globaleaks and support the analysis and comprehension of the specific threat model of their context of use and of the risks involved and guide users through the selection of the best practices to be used within their own project.
+This document is intended for organizations implementing a whistleblowing procedure using GlobaLeaks.
+It supports the analysis and understanding of the specific threat model relevant to their context and risks and guides users in selecting best practices for their project.

 Users Matrix
 ============
-As a first step we define the type of users that can interact with a GlobaLeaks platform.
+The first step is to define the types of users interacting with a GlobaLeaks platform.

 .. csv-table::
    :header: "User", "Definition"

    "Whistleblower", "The user who submits an anonymous report through the platform.
-Whistleblowers are persons operating in a wide range of different threat models depending on the usage scenario and the nature of information being submitted."
+Whistleblowers may operate under various threat models depending on the usage scenario and the nature of the information submitted."
-   "Recipient", "The user receiving anonymous reports submitted by Whistleblowers and responsible for their analysis.
-Recipients act reasonably in good faith and have to be considered in all scenarios described as trusted party with reference to the protection of Whistleblowers' and the confidentiality of the information by them communicated."
+   "Recipient", "The user who receives and analyzes anonymous reports from Whistleblowers.
+Recipients act in good faith and are considered trusted parties concerning the protection of Whistleblowers' confidentiality."
-   "Administrator", "The users supporting the setup, the management and monitoring the security of the platform.
-Administrator may not represent the same entity running, promoting and managing the whistleblowing initiatives (e.g., hosted solutions, multiple stakeholders projects, etc).
-The Administrator has to be considered in all scenarios described as a trusted entity.
-They do not have direct access to reports and they are responsible for advising Recipients on the best practices to be adopted in their work."
+   "Administrator", "Users responsible for setting up, managing, and monitoring the platform's security.
+Administrators may not be the same entities running or managing the whistleblowing initiatives (e.g., hosted solutions, multiple stakeholder projects).
+Administrators are trusted entities but do not have direct access to reports and advise Recipients on best practices."

-It's highly relevant to apply each of the security measures always in relationship to the users using the platorm, trying to identify an adequate security and usability tradeoff.
+It is crucial to apply security measures relative to the users of the platform, aiming to achieve an appropriate tradeoff between security and usability.

 Anonymity Matrix
 ================
-The anonymity of different users must be differentiated and classified depending on the context of use represented by the following definitions:
+The anonymity of users must be classified depending on the context of use, as follows:

 .. csv-table::
    :header: "User", "Definition"

-   "Anonymous", "The user has accessed the platform via the Tor Browser and following the best practices for protecting their identity reducing to the maximum the possibility that a system involved in the operation has tracked their activities and their own IP address.
-The user has not provided any information about their own identity to Recipients."
+   "Anonymous", "The user accesses the platform via the Tor Browser and follows best practices to protect their identity, minimizing the risk of tracking by any system involved in the operation.
+The user has not disclosed their identity to Recipients."
-   "Confidential", "The user has used the platform by using a common browser.
-In this case, third parties could have logged their IP address during their operations but the platform has protected the content of their communication.
-The user may have possibly opted for disclosing confidentially their own identity to Recipients."
+   "Confidential", "The user accesses the platform via a common browser.
+While third parties might log their IP address, the platform protects the content of their communication.
+The user may choose to disclose their identity to Recipients confidentially."

-The platform always reports to users their current anonymity state and inform them about the best practices for accessing anonymously via the Tor Browser.
-Depending on the use case Administrators could possibly enforce the requirement that Whistleblowers could file reports only by using the Tor Browser.
+The platform always informs users of their current anonymity status and provides guidance on best practices for anonymous access via the Tor Browser.
+Administrators may enforce the requirement that Whistleblowers use the Tor Browser to file reports, depending on the use case.

 Communication Security Matrix
 =============================
-The security of communication with respect to third party transmission monitoring may have different requirements depending on its context of use.
+The security of communication concerning third-party monitoring varies based on the context of use.

 .. csv-table::
    :header: "Security level", "Description"

-   "High security", "Tor is used and the communication is encrypted end-to-end with the GlobaLeaks platform and no third party is in a condition to eavesdrop the communication."
+   "High security", "Tor is used, and communication is encrypted end-to-end with the GlobaLeaks platform, ensuring that no third party can eavesdrop on the communication."
-   "Medium security", "HTTPS is used and the communication is encrypted end-to-end with the GlobaLeaks platform.
-A third party able to manipulate HTTPS security (e.g., Govt re-issuing TLS cert) is in a condition to eavesdrop the communication.
-If HTTPS security is guaranteed, Monitoring  user's communication's line or the GlobaLeaks platform communication's line is not possible."
+   "Medium security", "HTTPS is used, and communication is encrypted end-to-end with the GlobaLeaks platform.
+A third party capable of manipulating HTTPS security (e.g., re-issuing TLS certificates) could eavesdrop on the communication.
+If HTTPS security is maintained, monitoring the user's communication line or the GlobaLeaks platform's communication line is not feasible."

 ==========================
-Independently of the anonymity matrix, various users may decide to, or be required to disclose or not disclose their identity.
+Regardless of the anonymity matrix, users may choose or be required to disclose their identity.

 .. csv-table::
    :header: "Identity disclosure matrix", "Definition"

-   "Undisclosed", "The user's identity is not disclosed and its disclosure is not likely."
+   "Undisclosed", "The user's identity is not disclosed and is unlikely to be disclosed."
-   "Optionally disclosed", "The user's identity is by default not disclosed, but they are given the chance to disclose it on a voluntary basis (e.g., in some workflows an anonymous tip-off MAY receive a follow-up, while a formal report with identity disclosed MUST receive a follow-up)."
+   "Optionally disclosed", "The user's identity is not disclosed by default but may be voluntarily disclosed (e.g., an anonymous tip-off MAY receive a follow-up, whereas a formal report with disclosed identity MUST receive a follow-up)."
-   "Disclosed", "The user decides to, or is required to, disclose their identity to other users."
+   "Disclosed", "The user chooses or is required to disclose their identity to other users."

-Identity disclosure is a highly relevant topic, because even in an Anonymous High security environment, identity disclosure may be an valuable option for specific whistleblowing initiative workflows.
+Identity disclosure is crucial because even in an Anonymous High security environment, disclosing one's identity may be a valuable option for specific whistleblowing workflows.

-If a user starts dealing with an Anonymity set “Anonymous” and with an “Undisclosed Identity” they can always decide, at a later stage, to disclose their identity.
-The opposite is not possible.
-This is one of the key considerations to provide users protection around GlobaLeaks.
+Users starting with an anonymity setting of “Anonymous” and an “Undisclosed Identity” can decide later to disclose their identity.
+Conversely, this cannot be undone.
+This consideration is key to ensuring user protection in GlobaLeaks.

-Voluntary identity disclosure may be required in certain whisteblowing procedures because, generally:
+Voluntary identity disclosure may be required in certain whistleblowing procedures because:

-* A tip off MAY receive a follow-up and can be anonymous;
+* A tip-off MAY receive a follow-up and can be anonymous;
-* Formal reports MUST receive a follow-up and in that case cannot be anonymous.
+* Formal reports MUST receive a follow-up and cannot be anonymous.

-The “MAY” vs. “MUST” is with respect to the actions of recipients and is a fundamental element of the guarantee provided to whistleblowers in many initiatives (e.g., a corporate or institutional whistleblowing platform should not follow a MUST approach for Anonymous submission follow-up, considering such submissions just tip offs and not formal reports).
+The distinction between “MAY” and “MUST” refers to the actions of recipients and is a fundamental element of the guarantees provided to whistleblowers in many initiatives (e.g., a corporate or institutional whistleblowing platform should not follow a MUST approach for anonymous submission follow-up, treating such submissions as tip-offs rather than formal reports).

 Usage Scenarios Matrix
 ======================
-In this section you will find examples that show how different anonymity levels of different users can be mixed together depending on the context of use.
+This section provides examples of how different anonymity levels for users can be combined depending on the context of use.

 .. csv-table::
    :header: "Use case", "Description"

-   "Media outlet", "A Media outlet, whose identity is disclosed, decides to start a Whistleblowing initiative.
-The outlet's recipients are disclosed to Whistleblowers, so that they can trust a specific journalist rather than the outlet itself.
-Full anonymity must be assured to whistleblowers and their identity cannot be disclosed in connection with anonymous submissions.
-The whistleblower MAY choose to willingly disclose their identity (e.g. when the journalist's source-protection record is trusted)."
+   "Media outlet", "A media outlet with a disclosed identity initiates a whistleblowing project.
+The outlet’s recipients are disclosed to Whistleblowers, allowing them to trust a specific journalist rather than the outlet itself.
+Full anonymity must be assured to whistleblowers, and their identity cannot be disclosed in connection with anonymous submissions.
+Whistleblowers MAY choose to disclose their identity if they trust the journalist's source-protection record."
-   "Corporate compliance", "A Corporation needs to implement transparency, or anti-bribery law compliance, by promoting its initiatives to employees, consultants and providers.
-The recipients are part of a division of the company (e.g. Internal Audit office).
-The Whistleblower is guaranteed full anonymity, but they can optionally disclose their identity."
+   "Corporate compliance", "A corporation implements transparency or anti-bribery law compliance by promoting initiatives to employees, consultants, and providers.
+Recipients are part of a company division (e.g., Internal Audit office).
+Whistleblowers are guaranteed full anonymity but may optionally disclose their identity."
-   "Human Rights Activism Initiative", "A Human Rights Group starts a Whistleblowing initiative to spot human rights violations in a dangerous place.
-The organization requires anonymity to avoid retaliations and takedowns, and operates under a pseudonym.
-The Recipients MUST not be disclosed to the Whistleblowers, but a Partial Disclosure by pseudonym can be acceptable in order to give proper trust to “Who the whistleblower is submitting to” .
+   "Human Rights Activism Initiative", "A human rights group initiates a whistleblowing project to expose violations in a dangerous area.
+The organization requires anonymity to avoid retaliation and operates under a pseudonym.
+Recipients MUST not be disclosed to Whistleblowers, but partial disclosure by pseudonym is acceptable to establish trust.
 The Whistleblower MUST be guaranteed anonymity and their identity cannot be disclosed."
-   "Citizen media initiative", "A Citizen media initiative with it's own public identity wants to collect reports on a specific topic (political, environmental malpractice, corruption, etc) in a medium-low risk operational context.
-The recipients could be public or use Pseudonym in order to avoid complete exposure.
-The Whistleblower, if the topic is not life-threatening, can be allowed to submit also in a Confidential way to lower the entrance barrier."
+   "Citizen media initiative", "A citizen media initiative with a public identity seeks reports on specific topics (e.g., political, environmental malpractice, corruption) in a medium-low risk operational context.
+Recipients may use pseudonyms or remain public to avoid complete exposure.
+Whistleblowers, if the topic is not life-threatening, may submit reports confidentially to lower the entry barrier."

-Below we show how different usage scenarios can require different anonymity levels, communication security requirements and identity disclosures for different users.
+The following matrix illustrates how different usage scenarios can require various anonymity levels, communication security requirements, and identity disclosures for different users.

-GlobaLeaks, through its user interface, will enable each user with appropriate security awareness information, and will enforce specific requirements to specific users by the application of clear configuration guidelines.
+GlobaLeaks will provide appropriate security awareness information through its user interface and enforce specific requirements based on clear configuration guidelines.

 .. csv-table::
    :header: "Scenario", "User", "Anonymity level", "Identity disclosure", "Communication security"